Course Descriptions

 Pennsylvania Propane Gas Association

-This class is a prerequisite for all CETP classes and covers physical properties & combustion characters of propane, how propane is produced & transported; identifying industry standards, safety codes and regulations, identifying basic parts of tanks, cylinders & bulk storage installation, maintaining a safe working environment, identifying commonly used hand tools & supplies & serving the customer.
+This class covers physical properties & combustion characters of propane, how propane is produced & transported; identifying industry standards, safety codes and regulations, identifying basic parts of tanks, cylinders & bulk storage installation, maintaining a safe working environment, identifying commonly used hand tools & supplies & serving the customer.
 Students receive a NFPA 58 Codebook.

 This three-day class is designed for bobtail and cylinder delivery drivers.
 This course provides current information, delivery practices and procedures to safely and efficiently deliver propane to customers.